 The Cathedral of Santa Maria del Fiore, also known as il Duomo, serves as the city's symbol and it is the most recognizable building in Florence, Italy.
 The cathedral and its corresponding bell tower (campanile) and baptistery (battistero) are among the Top Ten Attractions in Florence and the Duomo is also considered to be one of the top cathedrals to see in Italy.

-The cathedral sits on Piazza Duomo in the historic center of Florence.
+Santa Maria del Fiore sits on Piazza Duomo, which is located in the historic center of Florence.

-History of Florence's Duomo
+History of the Duomo Cathedral

-Florence's Duomo was built upon the remains of the fourth century cathedral of Santa Reparata.
-It was initially designed by Arnolfo di Cambio in 1296, but its main feature - the massive dome - was engineered according to the plans of Filippo Brunelleschi.
+The Duomo was built upon the remains of the fourth-century cathedral of Santa Reparata.
+It was initially designed by Arnolfo di Cambio in 1296, but its main feature, the massive dome, was engineered according to the plans of Filippo Brunelleschi.
 He won the commission to plan and build the dome after winning a design competition, which pitted him against other Florentine artists and architects, including Lorenzo Ghiberti.

 Brunelleschi's understanding of some of the key concepts of physics and geometry helped him solve this problem and win the design competition.
 His plan for the dome included inner and outer shells which were held together with a ring and rib system.
 Brunelleschi's plan also employed a herringbone pattern to keep the bricks of the dome from falling to the ground.
 These construction techniques are common practice today but were revolutionary during Brunelleschi's time.

 The eye-catching façade of Florence's Duomo is made of polychrome panels of green, white, and red marble.
 But this design is not the original.
-The exterior that one sees today was completed only in the late 19th century.
+The exterior that one sees today was completed in the late 19th century.
 Earlier Duomo designs by Arnolfo di Cambio, Giotto, and Bernardo Buontalenti are on view at the Museo del Opera del Duomo (the Cathedral Museum).